jake-bladt/writing/amrev-fantasy/readme.md

 **Other Cap Families** - Schou, Overgaard, Lind, Toft, Clausen

+**the Jeh-Ahin** - a death cult that believes the cataclysm was meant to wipe Tierra clean and that sinners thwarted the world's destiny, they seek to summon Lord Jeh to destroy the world.

 **Khul** - and the Sunspire gang

 **Hylvyzaj** - an island that was once a high mountain pass between the northern and southern parts of the Vestari empire.